NickFromSiths/Create-TaskQuestions/Free Response.md

 Consider the first iteration statement included in the Procedure section of your Personalized Project Reference. **Describe what is being accomplished by the code in the body of the iteration statement.**

+in Gabe.js, the first iteration statement iterated throught the json data of the api used in the project.

 #### Part (b):

 Consider the procedure identified in part (i) of the Procedure section of your Personalized Project Reference.